 - 1. Clear the area of bystanders, especially small children, before starting. - 2.
-Place all controls in neutral, stop engine, set park brake, remove ignition key and wait for all moving parts to stop before dismounting. - 3.
-Use the bolt to compress or relax the spring clamping force of the break-away hinge as required. - 4.
-The proper tension will require one person pulling hard on the end of the boom to break it away.
+Place all controls in neutral, stop engine, set park brake, remove ignition key and wait for all moving parts to stop before dismounting. - Use the bolt to compress or relax the spring clamping force of the break-away hinge as required.
+Range of adjustment is 3-1/8 (hard pull) to 3-1/2" (easy pull). (see Fig. 69 for where to measure) - The proper tension will require one person pulling hard on the end of the boom to break it away.